 For Good 'Til Cancelled listings, if you’re replacing a photo that doesn’t meet our photo requirements, update your listing with the new URL once you’ve uploaded your photo to the web.
 Our system won’t be able to find your updated photo if the URL isn’t changed in your listing, and your listing could be canceled.

-When creating or editing your listing in the eBay app you can use the background removal feature to easily touch up your photos.
+When creating or editing your listing in the new listing tool or the eBay app you can use the background removal feature to easily touch up your photos.
 Here's how:

 - If needed, use the Brush and Eraser icons to manually paint the background back in or remove it.

-- Select Save (Android) / Apply (iOS) and then Done.
+- Select Save (or Apply if using iOS) and then Done.

 eBay photo tips